ShivankK26/Docker-Learnings/README.md

 ## Introduction

-This repository is designed to help you learn Docker by providing practical examples of dockerizing different types of applications.
-Each project folder contains the necessary Docker configuration files and a step-by-step guide to help you understand the process.
+This Repository is Designed to help you learn Docker by providing Practical examples of Dockerizing different types of applications.
+Each Project folder contains the necessary Docker Configuration files and a step-by-step guide to help you Understand the Process.

 ## Prerequisites